 HOW WE IMPACT COMMUNITIES

-Dunefield creates spaces and places that build stronger communities.
+Dunefield creates spaces and places that strengthen communities.
 We put the voice of community front and centre to help cities transform based on shared values and goals.

-We have launched a provocative series of conversations about the need for a more sustainable and equitable food future.
-In this dialogue, we question misconceptions about food systems, and discover how ‘frontrunners’ in different regions have challenged outdated paradigms and behaviours.
+We have launched a series of conversations about the need for a more sustainable and equitable food future.
+In this dialogue, we question misconceptions about food systems, and discover how ‘frontrunners’ across the world are challenging outdated paradigms and behaviours.

-The centre of City of Den Helder was revitalized, leveraging its cultural, maritime and industrial heritage.
-Historic sites were activated with culture, retail and creative industries.
-We spearheaded the real estate strategy and market feasibility analysis to lay the foundation for a public-private partnership.
+The centre of City of Den Helder is successfully revitalized, leveraging its cultural, maritime and industrial heritage.
+Historic sites are activated with culture, retail and creative industries.
+We spearheaded the real estate strategy and feasibility analysis to lay the foundation for a public-private partnership.

 FOOD SYSTEMS DESIGN